 Although the holidays can be a difficult time for bereaved families, parents can help their children to remember and honor their deceased loved ones while creating new, meaningful holiday memories.
 For example, it can be helpful to celebrate a former tradition you shared with the deceased while they were alive (like watching their favorite movie or playing their favorite game), while also creating a new positive tradition (like trying out a new movie or playing a new game).
 Thoughtful balancing of comforting holiday traditions with open, honest discussions and new celebratory activities can help reduce distress, help children feel connected to their deceased loved one, and encourage a positive outlook towards the future as you enter the New Year.

-At the Trauma and Grief Center, we feel privileged to be able to partner with our bereaved youth and families, and bear witness not only to their pain, but to their own growth and ability to make meaning of their losses.
-Much of the information contained in this blog comes from New York Life and International Society for Traumatic Stress Studies.
+At Texas Children's Trauma and Grief Center, we feel privileged to be able to partner with our bereaved youth and families, and bear witness not only to their pain, but to their own growth and ability to make meaning of their losses.
+Most of the content in this blog comes from New York Life and International Society for Traumatic Stress Studies.